Fliplet/fliplet-cli/docs/API/fliplet-core.md

 - `_trackingId` (String, a unique hash for the user session.
 This changes every 30 minutes for the user.)
 - `_pageId` (Number, the screen ID where the event has been tracked)
 - `_pageName` (String, the screen name where the event has been tracked)
+- `_userEmail` (String, the email of the logged user when using a login system like SAML2, Fliplet Data Sources or Fliplet Login)

 When tracking events via `Fliplet.App.Analytics.event` you can overwrite these variables by passing a new value: